Configuring IBM Db2 Monitoring

 After configuring the SSH key, you must create a SOAP/XML credential with an SSL certificate if your Db2 server contains an SSL connection.

-NOTE: If you are using an SL1 system prior to version 11.1.0, the new user interface does not include the Duplicate option for sample credential(s).
+NOTE: If you are using a Skylar One system prior to version 11.1.0, the new user interface does not include the Duplicate option for sample credential(s).
 ScienceLogic recommends that you use the classic user interface and the Save As button to create new credentials from sample credentials.
 This will prevent you from overwriting the sample credential(s).

 To create the SOAP/XML credential: